 Perkantas Yogyakarta

-Frontend and full-cycle web development for a community-based platform supporting Christian discipleship activities for students, alumni, and medical professionals.
+Frontend development and long-term maintenance for a community-based web platform supporting Christian discipleship activities.

 Perkantas Yogyakarta – Community-Based Web Platform